Elementarz: Elementarz in culture

 The most famous sentence from Elementarz by Falski was "Ala ma kota" ("Ala has a cat"), which became a symbol of the textbook in colloquial Polish.
 However, this sentence only appeared in Elementarz from the 1930s to 1949.
-The title "Ala" from the textbook is used in the memoirs of Alina Margolis-Edelman, which inspired the monodrama Ala by Zuzanna Fijewska-Malesza, directed by Agnieszka Glińska, which premiered in 2011.
+The title "Ala" from the textbook is used in the memoirs of Alina Margolis-Edelman, which inspired the monodrama Ala z elementarza (Ala from the ABCs) by Zuzanna Fijewska-Malesza, directed by Agnieszka Glińska, which premiered in 2011.

 The phrase "Ala ma kota" was also used by Jan Brzechwa to name a fictional land in Tryumf pana Kleksa (The Triumph of Mr. Kleks).

 In 2014, Elementarz was adapted into a play for preschool children, directed by Michał Zadara, and premiered at the Teatr Nowy in Warsaw.

 In 1978, based on Elementarz and illustrations by Jerzy Karolak, a short film titled Elementarz by Krzysztof Krauze was produced at the Studio Miniatur Filmowych in Warsaw, with music by Andrzej Korzyński.
 The film, starting with the illustrations and texts from the book, uses materials from Warsaw Documentary Film Studio to depict the characters' lives as adults and their approaching old age.
 It thus creates a socio-psychological portrait of a Polish family in the late 1970s.